cnguyen-13/theWorldInfo/README.md

+# The World Info
+This is my take on Project #14 from https://dev.to/frontendmentor/16-front-end-projects-with-designs-to-help-improve-your-coding-skills-5ajl without looking at any available code for this particular project.

+Users may find any country in the world and find information about each!
+Searches are done on change to input ex. typing into the search bar will change the countries shown!

-To run this application locally:
+# To run this application locally:

 1. Download the project folder
 2. Using your terminal, change into the project folder directory